-We are at a critical juncture for the future of the European Union and democracy globally.
-The Russian war of aggression shows that authoritarian rule is a global security problem for states, businesses and people everywhere.
+One year after the start of the Russian invasion of Ukraine, we are still at a critical juncture for the future of the European Union and democracy globally.
+The Russian regime’s war of aggression shows that authoritarian rule is a global security problem for states, businesses and people everywhere.
 Democracy support needs to be a European strategic priority.

-To this end, EPD and its members have just released a statement calling on EU institutions and European governments to respond to the crisis with a democracy-focused approach in the short term while developing a far more strategic approach to supporting democracy globally in the long term.
-To this end, we have two sets of actionable recommendations.
+In March 2022, EPD and its members released a set of actionable recommendations calling on EU institutions and European governments to respond to the crisis with a democracy-focused approach in the short term, while developing a far more strategic approach to supporting democracy globally in the long term.

-Below you can find out about the tireless efforts of our members to advance democracy, peace and well-being in Ukraine and for Ukrainians.
+Below we provide an overview of the tireless efforts of our members to advance democracy, peace and well-being in Ukraine and for Ukrainians for the past year.

 - Co-drafted and co-signed a joint letter to President Von der Leyen, demanding the European Commission and Council to not compromise on the rule of law and human rights when it comes to releasing recovery funding to Poland and Hungary.